 means that no signs of any bacteria or yeast were found in the blood.

 How is this test done?

-The test usually requires at least 2 blood samples, drawn through a needle from different
+The test is usually done with at least two blood samples, drawn through a needle from

-veins.
+different veins.
 Taking multiple samples is more likely to produce accurate results.
-The blood

-samples are placed in a dish with a substance that promotes growth of bacteria or
+The blood samples are placed in a dish with a substance that promotes growth of bacteria

 Early results may be available in 24 hours, but it can take 48 to 72 hours to find